Meet Sheriff Rick Staly

 Law Enforcement Career

-Following retirement, Staly began work in the private security industry as a Senior Vice President or Ginn Development Company, where he was responsible for security operations in five states and the Bahamas.
-He moved to Flagler County in 2006 and started his own business based in Palm Coast in 2008.
-After growing the company over four years to 128 employees with an annual revenue of $3.5 million dollars, he sold the company to a national security firm and looked to return to public service.
+After a brief retirement, Sheriff Staly worked in the private security industry as a Senior Vice President for an international developer where he was responsible for security operations in five states and the Bahamas.
+He moved to Flagler County in 2005 and started his own security business based in Palm Coast, Florida in 2008.
+After growing the company to 128 employees with an annual revenue of $3.5 million dollars, he and his wife sold the company to a national security firm and he looked to return to public service.